The NBA Has Figured Out How To Slow Down Sacramento's Historic Offense

 Teams have adjusted to Sacramento’s dynamic philosophy

-However, Sacramento was arguably as dominant in the half-court last season.
+Taking advantage of transition opportunities was key to the Kings' offensive flow a year ago, however, Sacramento was arguably just as dominant in the half-court last season.
 Through constant movement, hand-offs galore, and a five-out configuration with Sabonis working as a hub at the top of the key, the Kings crafted a frighteningly efficient system that maximized all the complementary talents within the roster.

 This season, their halfcourt scoring has decreased by over 4 points per 100 possessions compared to the previous season, dropping from the second-ranked offense to 12th.
 The main catalyst behind this regression being their recent inability to generate pressure at the rim and leverage driving lanes.